rudyhuynh/npm-link-watch/README.md

 - `...package-name`: strings of package names (exact string in `package.json#name`), separated by space.

-  Remove the symbolic links saved by `npx npm-link-watch ...paths` and restore all directories/files inside `<current_project>/node_modules/package-name` into their original form.
+  Remove the symbolic links saved by `npx npm-link-watch <...path>`.
+The comand also attempts to restore the synced content inside `<current_project>/node_modules/package-name`, but this may not consistent for all cases.
+For more consistent, you should run `yarn install --force`

 ## LICENSE